hirememorey/yesand-music/IMPLEMENTATION_SUMMARY.md

-# Control Plane Implementation Summary
+# YesAnd Music Implementation Summary

-## 🎉 Complete Chat-Driven MIDI Control System with OSC Integration Implemented
+## 🎉 Complete Semantic MIDI Editing System with Working DAW Integration

-This document summarizes the successful implementation of the chat-driven control plane with OSC integration for the YesAnd Music project.
+This document summarizes the successful implementation of the complete YesAnd Music system, including the chat-driven control plane, OSC integration, and working JUCE plugin for DAW integration.

 ## What Was Built